0xd3x73r/Dex_BLE/README.md

 ### 3. Pair a device

-Dex BLE advertises over BLE as `ESP32-HID-KB`.
+Dex BLE advertises over BLE as `Dex_BLE`.
 Pair it from any device's Bluetooth settings like you would any keyboard.
 Once it connects and subscribes, it shows up on the dashboard with an auto-detected label.